E1eveNn/xshinnosuke_cpp/README.md

-Here are some features of Shinnosuke:
+Here are some features of XShinnosuke:

 1. Based on **Eigen** and native to **C++**.